 Household hazardous waste includes products that contain toxic, corrosive, highly reactive or flammable materials.
 According to the EPA, items such as batteries, household cleaners, and paint are considered to be hazardous.

-The City of Montrose has partnered with Montrose County to host a Household Hazardous Waste Event to provide a convenient, low-cost disposal option for Montrose residents.
-The event is scheduled for September 7, 2019, from 8 a.m. to 5 p.m. at the Public Works facility located at 1221 64.50 Road.
+The City of Montrose partners with Montrose County to host Household Hazardous Waste Events to provide a convenient, low-cost disposal option for Montrose residents.
+The most recent event was held on September 7, 2019.
+Information regarding the next event will be provided on this page when it becomes available.

 Improper disposal of household hazardous waste can be a serious detriment to yourself, your community, and the environment.
 Throwing these materials away, dumping them down the drain, and storing them improperly can lead to water contamination, environmental damage, risk of explosion, and other dire consequences.